 Level changes will be made on a space-available basis only, in the requested course and any other course in the student's schedule that may be affected.
 No other course substitutions or level changes will be permitted to facilitate the requested level change.
+Please keep in mind the following guidelines to which your counselor must strictly adhere.

-• Level Changes to a Higher Level

-Permitted until March 18th, and then on a space available basis from August 25, 2021 until the 17th school day - October 1, 2021

-It will be the student's responsibility to make up any work missed for the new course, including summer assignments, since the grade from the previous level will not carry.

-• Level Changes to a Lower Level

-Permitted until March 18, 2021, and then on a space-available basis from the 8th day of school (September 20, 2021) until the last day of the 1st marking period.
+- Level Changes to a Higher Level: Permitted until April 7th, and then on a space available basis from approximately August 23, 2023, until the 17th school day September 29, 2023.
+It will be the student's responsibility to make up any work missed for the new course, including summer assignments, since the grade from the previous level will not carry. - Level Changes to a Lower Level: Permitted until April 7, 2023, and then on a space-available basis from the 8th day of school (September 15, 2023) until the last day of the 1st marking period.

 - No changes to a lower level of the same course will be made during the first 7 school days of the school year.
-This will allow teachers to review summer assignments, and students can discuss their perceived difficulties in the course with the teacher. - Beginning on the eighth day (September 20, 2021) a student has 10 school days to change the level of a course before the original course becomes a permanent part of the student's transcript. - It will be the student's responsibility to make up any work missed deemed by the teacher to be necessary for mastery, including summer assignments, since the overall grade from the previous course level will not carry.

-- After the 17th school day (October 1, 2021), students will only be permitted to "level down", and a "withdraw pass" (WP) or a "withdraw fail" (WF) will appear in conjunction with the original course on the transcript. - The student's original course grade will carry to their new class and will be averaged into their quarter average based on the number of weeks spent in the new class.
-The student will not make up work missed for the new class at the lower level, but will be responsible for any missed material on subsequent exams.
+This will allow teachers to review summer assignments, and students can discuss their perceived difficulties in the course with the teacher. - Beginning on the eighth day a student has 10 school days to change the level of a course before the original course becomes a permanent part of the student's transcript. - It will be the student's responsibility to make up any work missed deemed by the teacher to be necessary for mastery, including summer assignments, since the overall grade from the previous course level will not carry. - After the 17th school day, students will only be permitted to "level down", and a "withdraw pass" (WP) or a "withdraw fail" (WF) will appear in conjunction with the original course on the transcript. - The student's original course grades will carry to their new class and will be averaged into their quarter average based on the number of weeks spent in the new class.
+The student will not make up work missed for the new class at the lower level but will be responsible for any missed material on subsequent exams.